pdjprogrammer/Wolf4SDL/README-codeblocks.txt

 - To avoid possible conflicts between the DevCpp compiler and Code::Blocks Compiler, it is not recommended to install both DevCpp and Code::Blocks.

-  The recommended IDE is Code::Blocks.
+  The recommended IDE is Code::Blocks or Visual Studio.

+  YOU HAVE TO USE THE CORRECT LIBRARIES ACCORDING TO THE PLATFORM YOU ARE COMPILING FOR (x86 or x64)

 -----------------
 | Needed files: |
 -----------------
-- CodeBlocks 20.03 x86 with MinGW (codeblocks-20.03mingw-32bit-setup.exe)
+- CodeBlocks 20.03 with MinGW
   http://www.codeblocks.org/downloads/binaries

 - SDL2-2.0.18 for MinGW